TRS ACCESS Network · Massachusetts General Hospital · Harvard Medical School

 Medical Director, MGH Clozapine Clinic

-Carol Lim serves as the medical director of our Clozapine Clinic and leads educational initiatives to help other healthcare systems establish safe and effective clozapine monitoring programs.
+Carol Lim directs the MGH Clozapine Clinic and helps health systems establish safe clozapine monitoring programs.

 View publications